 Test Environments

 The Test Environments tab allows you to manage the test environments against which you would like to start designing your software model and test cases.
-All images required for your tests will also be taken on the selected environment.

 Depending on the type of software you are planning to automate, you will require different test environments.
 The test environment will contain the Subject Under Test (SUT).
 Below are a few possible configurations for Test Environments.